-Each holder of shares of Series A Preferred Stock is entitled to the number of votes equal to the number of whole shares of common stock into which such shares of Series A Preferred Stock could be converted and has voting rights and powers equal to the voting rights and powers of the common stock, and except as provided by law or by other provisions of the Certificate of Incorporation, shall vote together with the common stock as a single class on an as-converted basis on all matters as to which holders of common stock have the right to vote.
+Each holder of shares of preferred stock is entitled to the number of votes equal to the number of whole shares of common stock into which such shares of preferred stock could be converted and has voting rights and powers equal to the voting rights and powers of the common stock, and except as provided by law or by other provisions of the Certificate of Incorporation, shall vote together with the common stock as a single class on an as-converted basis on all matters as to which holders of common stock have the right to vote.

-The holders of Series A Preferred Stock, voting together as a single class, are entitled to elect three members of the Company's board of directors.
+The holders of Series A Preferred Stock, exclusively and as a separate class, are entitled to elect two members of the Company's board of directors and the holders of Series B Preferred Stock, exclusively and as a separate class, are entitled to elect one member of the Company's board of directors.
 The holders of common stock, exclusively and as a separate class, are entitled to elect two members of the Company's board of directors.